oznogon/gattaibushido-public/rules/03_basic_play.md

 Any other involved Pilot on the Team side can choose to perform an Assist.
 They must discard any card from their Hand, which allows them to do one of the following:

 * Activate Charge Techs to assist another Pilot's Drive
-* Activate or Sacrifice Gear to assist another Pilot's Drive
+* Use Gear to assist another Pilot's Drive
 * ...and more to be decided

 Coach has additional Threat Assists: